Anupamit/Javascript-Theory-Qustions/README.md

 console.log(array.some(even)); // Output: true
 ```
 **13. array.indexOf()**:
-The indexOf() method returns the first index at which a given element can be found in the array, or -1 if it is not present.
+The `indexOf()` method returns the first index at which a given element can be found in the array, or -1 if it is not present.

 ```js
 let beasts = ['ant', 'bison', 'camel'];
 console.log(beasts.indexOf('camel')); // Output: 2
 console.log(beasts.indexOf('giraffe')); // Output: -1
 ```
 **14. array.lastIndexOf()**:
-The lastIndexOf() method returns the index within the calling String object of the last occurrence
-of the specified value, searching backwards from fromIndex.
-Returns -1 if the value is not found.
+The `lastIndexOf()` method returns the index within the array of the last occurrence of the specified value, searching backwards from the specified index.

 ```js
 let paragraph = 'The quick brown fox jumps over the lazy dog.
 If the dog barked, was it really lazy?';
 let searchTerm = 'dog';